isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-08-post-Arrowroot.md

 <section>
 	<h4>Environmental needs:</h4>
 	<p>Arrowroot grows well in 4-6 hours of direct sunlight or 6-8 hours of indirect sunlight.
-Plants do best in moist, well-drained soil at least 15cm deep, making them suitable for container gardening and corridor gardening.
+Plants do best in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/soil/">loamy soil</a> at least 15cm deep, making them suitable for container gardening and corridor gardening.
 These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.</p>
 <p>This plant will not do well in hot, exposed places like on rooftop gardens, and will be prone to sunburn.</p>
 	<br>
 </section>